dberzano/dberzano.github.io/alice/alien-certificate.md

 This means that you can export the certificate to files even if you are not yet registered to the ALICE VO.

 The exact procedure depends on your browser and operating system.

+### Firefox users

 On Firefox, for instance, go to:

     Preferences → Advanced → Encryption → Show certificates